Skip to main content

 Treat business-status evidence as a verification step, not an assumption.
 Keep the contract, onboarding details, and business-identity evidence in one file.
 Pause if the legal entity on the contract does not match the entity on the invoice.

 Maybe.
 It depends on what you sell and how current VAT rules treat those sales for registration.
-Confirm the treatment by sale type and add the current threshold only after verification.
+Verify the exact threshold, assessment period, and sale-type treatment against current HMRC records or a qualified tax adviser before using them.
 Keep VAT registration separate from Self Assessment, because a sole trader earning more than £1,000 in a tax year can still need Self Assessment registration.

 No. VAT is only one part of your compliance workload, and Self Assessment can still require an active account, your UTR, and records such as bank statements or receipts.
 Keep separate checklists for VAT, profit taxes, and any US-side review.
 If you previously stopped filing Self Assessment, reactivate before filing again.